-4.01 B or C leather protector gloves (Fig. 2) shall always be worn over B, C, or E insulating gloves to prevent mechanical damage to the insulating gloves.
-Leather protector gloves do not provide protection from electrical shock by themselves and shall never be worn except over insulating gloves.
-Neither shall they be worn as a substitute for work gloves.
+4.01 The B (MD) or C (MD) leather protector gloves (Fig. 2) shall always be worn over B, C, or E insulating gloves to prevent mechanical damage to the insulating gloves. ▶The D leather protector gloves must be used with F insulating gloves and may be used with the E. Leather protector gloves do not provide protection from electrical shock by themselves and shall never be worn except over insulating gloves.
+They shall neither be worn as a substitute for work gloves.